-PRACTICE PLACEMENT: MID INTERVIEW

-To be completed by the nursi Nursing Student's review of pro- to practice placement learning ogress during practice pla cement t to date (refer To be completed by the Preceptor/Associate Preceptor Preceptor/Associate Preceptor's review of nursing student's progress during practice placement to date (in accordance with the practice placement learning outcomes) Nursing Student signature Date: Preceptor/Associate Preceptor signature Date: Does the nursing student require additional learning support to achieve competences?
+PRACTICE P LACEME NT: MID INTERVIE W To be completed by the Nursing St Nursing student's review of progress of placement learning outcomes) ctice placement to da ate (refe r to practice To be completed by the Preceptor// Preceptor/Associate Preceptor's revie placement to date (in accordance with w of nursir ng student's progres Nursing student signature Date: Preceptor/Associate Preceptor signature 1 Date: Does the nursing student require additional learning support to achieve competences?
 Yes No CPC signature (if yes above) Date:

-^{}If yes, contact CPC and adhere to local policy and procedures
+If yes, contact CPC and adhere to local policy and procedures.